Volatar/Group7-repo-projects/TDD Lab Documentation/3 Expanding your test suite.md

 The key is to make changes while keeping the existing functionality intact.

 ### 2. Run Tests After Refactoring
-After making changes, it's essential to run the test suite again to ensure that your refactoring did not introduce any new issues: `pytest`
+After making changes, it's essential to run the test suite again to ensure that your refactoring did not introduce any new issues.
+Run: `pytest` in the terminal in your project directory.
 If all tests pass, it means your changes haven't negatively impacted the existing functionality.
 If any test fails, it signals a regression, and you should revisit your refactoring and make necessary adjustments.